 Spend a few minutes learning how to turn on Chatter (see section above) for your company, exploring the different setup options, and seeing how Salesforce will change — both visually and functionally — for your users.

 It’s a good idea to educate and inform your executive sponsor(s) about Chatter, so they can help establish a Chatter culture and make sure your deployment is a smashing success.

 Set up a call or meeting with key Salesforce stakeholders to discuss the Chatter rollout and address any questions.
 This will ensure that the right people are on board and will help your deployment be more successful.
 You might even want to use Chatter to create a “Chatter” group, invite your executive sponsors and stakeholders to join, and post links to relevant materials to the group.
 This is a Chatter use case in itself!

 Set up a live call or meeting where users can ask questions and share feedback or suggestions.
 This is also a great forum to share additional resources and showcase great examples of how your colleagues are using Chatter.
 Invite attendees to share their Chatter stories!

 Showcasing your company’s own great Chatter examples is the perfect way to educate users and build momentum and excitement.
 Share Chatter stories via email, departmental or company-wide meetings, or any methods of communication that are popular in your company.

 On the AppExchange you can find lots of great add-ons that make Chatter an even more fun and productive tool.
 Check it out: You might discover apps that will take your Chatter usage to a whole new level.

-Before you launch Chatter, tell your employees and organisation that it's coming.
+Before you launch Chatter, tell your employees and organization that it's coming.
 Here are some different ways you can communicate about Chatter.

-Explain through email, Webinars, or phone calls why Chatter is a game-changer for your organisation.
+Explain through email, Webinars, or phone calls why Chatter is a game-changer for your organization.